utdallasresearch/utdallas-branding-bar/readme.md

 These settings are stored as theme_mods, so they are set on a per-theme basis.

 - Checkboxes for showing each of the links (default: show all)
+- Checkboxes for showing the UTD search or site search boxes
+- Styling options
 - Max width of the branding bar: adjust to match the theme (default: 1170px)

+## Custom links

+To add your own custom links to the branding bar, create a menu and assign it to the branding bar location.

 ## Contributing